taufanbudiman/recipe-api/README.md

 1. Overview

-   a simple recipe API with rest api.
+   a simple recipe API with rest api. build with python django.

 2. Running Command in Container